The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 ## 10. Objects
 The objects let store variables and functions inside reusable container.
 The object variables determine how is the objet while the function determine the object behavior, the **func** key word is used to define functions.<br>
-YOu build objects from a class throuhg instantiation, a process that takes a plan and produces a concrete object yo can work with:
+You build objects from a class throuhg instantiation, a process that takes a plan and produces a concrete object yo can work with:
 ```gdscript
 var object : = Object.new()
 ```